Get Matched With Veterinary Colleges

 • Pertinent, Prescribed Electives

 Keep in mind that Organic Chemistry is a course that is notorious for causing trouble for medical and veterinary students alike.
-If you can get a head start on the material, you should do so at your earliest convenience.
-You might also find a solid group of fellow Pre-Vets who would like to form a study group to tackle Organic Chemistry, and other courses.
+If you can get a head start on the material, you should do so.
+You might also find a group of fellow pre-vets and form a study group to tackle Organic Chemistry and other courses.

 Find Your Online Veterinary Program

-Step 3: Veterinary Medical School & Veterinary Educational Assessment
+Step 3: Vet Medical School & Vet Educational Assessment

 Now you're on your way to becoming a Doctor of Veterinary Medicine.
 When you choose a DVM program, you will want to investigate their courses and specialty courses.
-After all, those will determine much of your career path.
+These will determine much of your career.
 You should also check out what percent of their graduates are able to pass their NAVLE examinations.
-They should also be accredited by the American Veterinary Medical Association, Council on Education (COE).
+The school you choose should be accredited by the American Veterinary Medical Association, Council on Education (COE).

 Your DVM program will likely take up to four years to complete and the curriculum is bound to be fairly restricted to the courses you need.
 A few courses you might be required to take include: